Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks

 Furthermore, the proposed technique achieved one of the best results for the car class, which is one of the most difficult classes of these datasets because of its composition (small objects).
 This demonstrates the benefits of processing the input image without downsampling it, a process that preserves important details for classes that are composed of small objects.

-Aside this, the proposed networks can fine-tuned for any semantic segmentation application, since it does not depend of the patch size to process the data.
+Aside from this, the proposed networks can be fine-tuned for any semantic segmentation application, since they do not depend on the patch size to process the data.
 This allows other applications to benefit from the patterns extracted by our models, a very important process mainly when working with small amounts of labeled data~\cite{nogueira2017towards}.

-The presented conclusions open some opportunities towards a simplified use of deep learning methods for better understanding the Earth's surface, which is still needed for remote sensing applications, such as agriculture or urban planning.
+The presented conclusions open opportunities towards a simplified use of deep learning methods for a better understanding of the Earth's surface, which is still needed for some remote sensing applications, such as agriculture or urban planning.
 In the future, we plan to better analyze the relation between the number of classes in the dataset and the number of parameters in the ConvNet.